VOLUNTEER IN AUSTRALIA

 Travelling around Australia, volunteering for 4-6 hours per day maximum on a Host farm, getting your meals and accommodation provided.

 WWOOF is a worldwide movement linking volunteers with organic farmers and growers to promote cultural and educational experiences based on trust and non-monetary exchanges, helping to build a sustainable global community.

-*4-6 hours per day for 5 days per week, a maximum of 38 hours in any 7 days.
-Schedule worked out between you and the Host.
+*4-6 hours per day maximum.
+Please note it is a maximum of 38 hours in any 7 days.
+Schedule is worked out between you and the Host.